-- II.E.9.3 Pursuant to 40 CFR Part 270.30, records of monitoring information shall specify: - II.E.9.3.1 The date, exact place, and time of sampling or measurements; - II.E.9.3.2 The individual(s) who performed the sampling or measurements;

-- II.E.9.3.3 The date(s) analyses were performed; - II.E.9.3.4 The individual(s) who performed the analyses; - II.E.9.3.5 The analytical techniques or methods used; Analytical technique(s) or method(s) is defined as encompassing both the sampling technique (method) and method of chemical analysis used.
-This information must be provided in the Waste Analysis Plan; and - II.E.9.3.6 The results of such analyses, including the detection limits and Quality Assurance/Quality Control (QA/QC) documentation. - II.E.9.4 If paper copies are not retained, backup electronic copies of all data must be prepared on a weekly basis.
+- II.E.9.3 Pursuant to 40 CFR Part 270.30, records of monitoring information shall specify: - II.E.9.3.1 The date, exact place, and time of sampling or measurements; - II.E.9.3.2 The individual(s) who performed the sampling or measurements; - II.E.9.3.3 The date(s) analyses were performed; - II.E.9.3.4 The individual(s) who performed the analyses; - II.E.9.3.5 The analytical techniques or methods used; Analytical technique(s) or method(s) is defined as encompassing both the sampling technique (method) and method of chemical analysis used.
+This information must be provided in the Waste Analysis Plan: and - II.E.9.3.6 The results of such analyses, including the detection limits and Quality Assurance/Quality Control (QA/QC) documentation. - II.E.9.4 If paper copies are not retained, backup electronic copies of all data must be prepared on a weekly basis.
 The backup system shall be independent of (1) the systems used to collect the data and (2) the systems used to store the primary copy.
-Additionally, the backup system shall be located at a secure, off-site facility.
 All data stored in electronic format must be available for review at the facility at all times by regulatory personnel. - II.E.9.5 Monitoring results shall be reported at intervals specified elsewhere in the Permit in accordance with 40 CFR Part 270.30.